saurav0001kumar/SWIFT-NOTES-FlutterApp/swift_notes_app/README.md

-# keepnotesapp
+# swiftnotesapp

-A new Flutter application for keeping notes.
+A new Flutter application.

 ## Getting Started